Buying pet insurance policy can be a great way to protect the furry members of your family while also protecting your wallet.

 Will I Have A Deductible?

 Embrace also has a “healthy pet” deductible deduction.
-Each year that your pet has a no-claims year, your deductible will fall by $50 the next year you make a claim.
-For example, after 3 years of no claims, you deductible falls by $150.
+After each reimbursement-free year, your deductible will fall by $50.
+For example, after 3 years of no claims, your deductible falls by $150.

 What Is The Reimbursement Percentage?